wrschneider/wrschneider.github.io/_posts/2025-06-03-pandas-udfs.md

     return df.apply(lambda row: f"pandas formatted: {row.id} {row.value}", axis=1)
 ```

-In this case `row` will be passed in a `Series` object, and the `axis=1` is necessary to specify that the series should be all
+In this case `row` will be passed in as a `Series` object, and the `axis=1` is necessary to specify that the series should be all
 the columns for a single row, rather than all the rows for a single column.

 This is similar to the `ordinary_python_udf` example, where arbitrary Python code is executed per row, but using Pandas for serialization.

 *Surprise!* in my contrived example I found the `pandas_apply_udf` version was actually *slower* than the `ordinary_python_udf` example.

-So I tried another thing, to use `raw` to improve performance within `apply`:
+So I tried using `raw` to improve performance, within `apply`:

 ```python
 @pandas_udf(returnType="string")